04 Jul The Ultimate Guide to Selling your Motorhome

 Cleanliness and general presentation

 Last but not least is the cleanliness of your motor home.
-By presenting the motorhome in the best possible light you will undoubtedly have a greater chance of making a sale.
+By presenting the motorhome in the best possible light you can make it feel like new and you will undoubtedly have a greater chance of making a sale.
 Start by cleaning windows and wheels with good quality vehicle shampoo and polish.
 Clear out any rubbish and don’t forget to empty the fridge.
 Inspect carpets, curtains and upholstery and wash and vacuum anything that isn’t clean.
 If you want the job done right then hire a professional valet to help your motor home appear spotless to any prospective buyer.

 Think of adding elements that spruce up the general presentation of your motorhome.
 Put fresh flowers on the table, hang brightly coloured towels in the bathroom or even perhaps leave some freshly baked bread and coffee on the kitchen counter to create a real home from home feeling.